hkirk/swtafp-slides/slides/06/monads.md

 ### Also

 * Comonads<!-- .element: class="fragment" -->
-    * Can be seens as a reduction from a computation back down to values
+    * Can be seem as a reduction from a computation back down to values
 * Additive monads<!-- .element: class="fragment" -->
     * Monad with binary operators 'mplus' and 'mzero'
     * E.g. List with '[]' and '::'